Skip to content

 File Location and Format

 Directive files live under directives/ in the project root.
-They are plain markdown — write them the same way you would write a CLAUDE.md file.
+Plain markdown — write them like a CLAUDE.md file.
 Multiple matching directives are concatenated with --- separators.

-Files ending in .EXAMPLE are automatically ignored (they exist as templates in the repo).
+Files ending in .EXAMPLE are ignored (they're repo templates).

 Relationship to CLAUDE.md

-Directives are additive to the project's CLAUDE.md.
-Admin and repo_access sandboxes have their cwd set to /workspace/project, so Claude Code discovers the project-root CLAUDE.md natively.
-Directives provide additional instructions on top of that — things like persona, communication style, and operational procedures that are not appropriate for the project CLAUDE.md.
+Directives stack on top of the project's CLAUDE.md.
+Admin and repo_access sandboxes set cwd to /workspace/project, so Claude Code finds the project-root CLAUDE.md natively.
+Directives carry the stuff that doesn't belong in the project CLAUDE.md — persona, communication style, operational procedures.

 KV Cache Considerations

-Directive content is stable across session resumes — it does not change between runs.
-This means the system prompt stays constant, preserving the API's KV cache.
-Avoid putting ephemeral or frequently-changing content in directives; use system notices for per-run context instead.
+Directive content stays stable across session resumes.
+The system prompt doesn't change between runs, so the API's KV cache is preserved.
+Don't put ephemeral or frequently-changing content in directives — use system notices for per-run context.